Winter Dreams: Background

-Following his failed pursuit of Ginevra due to his insufficient wealth, Fitzgerald's attitude towards the upper class became embittered, and he wrote in 1926: "Let me tell you about the very rich.
+Following his failed pursuit of Ginevra due to his insufficient wealth, Fitzgerald's attitude towards the upper class became embittered.
+For the remainder of his life, Fitzgerald harbored a smoldering resentment towards the wealthy.
+He wrote in 1926: "Let me tell you about the very rich.
 They are different from you and me.
 They possess and enjoy early, and it does something to them, makes them soft where we are hard, and cynical where we are trustful, in a way that, unless you were born rich, it is very difficult to understand.
 They think, deep in their hearts, that they are better than we are."

-For the remainder of his life, Fitzgerald harbored a smoldering resentment towards the wealthy.
-Despite his subsequent marriage to Southern belle Zelda Sayre, the author remained until his death "so smitten by King that for years he could not think of her without tears coming to his eyes."
+In his mind, Ginevra became—much like Daisy Buchanan in The Great Gatsby—one of the "careless people" of the privileged class who "smashed up things … then retreated back into their money."